kaist-cp/cs431/homework/doc/hash_table.md

     * We provided type signatures for 2 helper methods for `SplitOrderedList`.
       You can modify/remove them or add more private methods if you want to.
       Just make sure you don't change the public interface.
 You can import other stuff from the `core` or `crossbeam_epoch` crates (but not necessary).

-1. Implement using the `SeqCst` ordering for every atomic accesses first, and then use more relaxed orderings.
+## Part 2: Relaxing the orderings
+Use release-acquire synchronization for atomic accesses, just like many other data structures covered in the lecture.

 ## Testing
-Tests in `tests/{growable_array,hash_table}.rs` uses the map test functions defined in `tests/map/mod.rs`.
+Tests in `tests/{growable_array,hash_table}.rs` use the map test functions defined in `tests/map/mod.rs`.
 * `smoke`:
   Simple test case that tries a few operations.
 Useful for debugging.
 * `stress_sequential`:
   Runs many operations in a single thread and tests if it works like a map data structure using `std::collections::HashMap` as reference.
 * `lookup_concurrent`:
-  Inserts keys sequentially, then concurrently runs lookup in multiple threads.
+  Inserts keys sequentially, then concurrently run lookup in multiple threads.
 * `insert_concurrent`:
   Inserts concurrently.
 * `stress_concurrent`: